gregko/Mini-WebDAV-server-for-Android/README.md

 ## Update 1/4/2021

 Created WdServerLib library module, and a trivial test app.
+The app pulls the library via build.gradle
+command:

+    debugImplementation project(':WdServerLib')

-The app does not have any permissions and pulls WdServerLib only when built in DEBUG mode.
+therefor does not have any permissions when built in RELEASE mode, it pulls WdServerLib only when built in DEBUG mode.
 Then make yourself a discrete debug only button or menu item to start the Mini WebDAV Server settings activity:

                     Intent intent = new Intent();